pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 Every mode of communication comes with it's own customs about how it is used.
 Being aware of these customs makes it easier to effectively use Loomio.

+## This is your space.
+The group is enriched when everyone participates.
+Say what is on your mind.
+Discussions and Proposals are invitations to use your voice and it's ok to change your mind.

 ## Getting attention ☝️
 Communicating effectively within a group depends upon each individual knowing how to best use the attention of others.